Rigidity of Oeljeklaus-Toma manifolds: Flatness of line bundles on Oeljeklaus-Toma manifolds

-\begin{rmk} A well-known result by Ornea and Verbitsky \cite{ornea-verbitsky} and, in full generality, by Battisti and Oeljeklaus \cite{battisti-oeljeklaus}, states that Oeljeklaus-Toma manifolds of simple type have no divisors.
-Under the additional hypothesis that $H_1(X)$ has no torsion, this result is a consequence of Theorem \ref{thm:flat}. \end{rmk}
+A well-known result by Ornea and Verbitsky \cite{ornea-verbitsky} for $t=1$ and, for any $s,t$, by Battisti and Oeljeklaus \cite{battisti-oeljeklaus}, states that Oeljeklaus-Toma manifolds have no divisors.
+In the following proposition, we show that this result follows from Theorem \ref{thm:flat}.